JacobSNGoodwin/jacobgoodwin-v2/README.md

 ## Nice to Have

+- [ ] - page transitions (see SWUP)
 - [ ] - get active route highlighted with underline
+- [ ] - tags have description field
 - [ ] - blog can have a footer

-- [ ] - page transitions (see SWUP)
+## Not that important

 - [ ] - PWA Assets / Icons [pwa-asset-generator](https://www.npmjs.com/package/pwa-asset-generator)